Food bank: Food pantries

+Food pantries and food shelves provide food directly to people for household use.
+Unlike food banks, which collect, store, and distribute food to other organizations, pantries are the local points of service where people receive food.

+The term food shelf is used in some states, especially in Minnesota.
+In many cases, food shelf means the same a food pantry.
+The name may change by region, but the work is the same.

+Food banks operate on a larger scale.
+They gather food from farms, grocery stores, food drives, and other sources, then send it to agencies that serve the public.
+Food pantries and food shelves work at the community level, where staff or volunteers meet with clients, distribute food, and respond to immediate need.

+Food pantries also support food banks in several ways.
+They report patterns in demand, help identify shortages, and share information about the kinds of food people need most.
+Many also organize food drives, recruit volunteers, and connect donors to the food bank network.
+In this way, they serve as an important link between food banks and the people who rely on them.

 Worldwide

 Since the 1980s food banking has spread around the world.
-There are over 40 countries and regions with active food bank groups under the umbrella of the Global Food Banking Network.
-Countries and regions in the international network include Australia, Israel, Turkey, Russia, India, Taiwan, Colombia, Brazil, Argentina, Chile, Guatemala, South Africa, Hong Kong, Singapore, South Korea and the UK.
+There are over 50 countries and regions with active food bank groups under the umbrella of the Global Food Banking Network.
+Countries and regions in the international network include Argentina, Australia, Brazil, Chile, Columbia, Guatemala, Hong Kong, India, Israel, Russia, Singapore, South Africa, South Korea, Taiwan, Turkey, and the UK.
 There are also several countries with food banks which have not yet joined the network, either because they do not yet meet the required criteria or they have not applied.

+North America

+Canada

 In Canada, foodbanks underwent a period of rapid growth after the cutbacks in welfare that took place in the mid-1990s.
 As early as the 1980s, food banks had also begun to spread from the United States to the rest of the world.
 The first European food bank was founded in France in 1984.
 In the 1990s and early 2000s, food banks were established in South America, Africa, and Asia, in several cases with van Hengel acting as a consultant.
 In 2007, The Global Food Banking Network was formed.